Prevention Services

 “The KIDS Personal Safety lessons have had a great impact on our school by bringing forth those children who were too scared to speak up about bullying.
 It is so important to teach kids to report bullying if they see it or hear about it and hopefully creating a safe environment for all children in our elementary school.” – Manatee County schoolteacher (anonymous)

-Through BRIC, a 16-week Nurturing Parenting Program, caregivers work with a parenting specialist or therapist to create individualized plans for success tailored to their family’s needs.
+Through BRIC, a 16-week Nurturing Parenting Program, caregivers work with a parenting specialist or therapist to create individualized success plans tailored to their family’s needs.
 All participants complete Darkness to Light: Stewards of Children, a nationally recognized sexual abuse prevention and personal safety training.

 How to help our prevention programs